axians/microservicebus-tutorial/GettingStarted.md

 ```
 var startMeasure = self.cpuAverage();
 ```
-And delete the rest of the code inside the function.
+And delete the rest of the code inside the timer interval.

 9. To make a more accurate measurement, we want to make two readings and calculate the average.
 Straight after your last line of code, at line 22, add the following:
 ```